Diverse Beam Search: Decoding Diverse Solutions from Neural Sequence Models: Diverse Beam Search: Formulation and Algorithm

 This approach, which we call Diverse Beam Search (DBS) is detailed in Algorithm \ref{alg:dbs}.
 An example run of DBS is shown in Figure \ref{fig:overview} for decoding image-captions.
 In the example, $B{=}6$ and $G{=}3$ and so, each group performs a smaller, diversity-augmented BS of size 2.
 In the snapshot shown, group 3 is being stepped forward and the diversity augmented score of all words in the dictionary is computed conditioned on previous groups.
 The score of all words are adjusted by their similarity to previously chosen words -- `birds', `the' and `an' (Algorithm \ref{alg:dbs}, Line \ref{alg:aug}).
 The optimal continuations are then found by standard BS (Algorithm \ref{alg:dbs}, Line \ref{alg:dobs}).

-In summary, DBS works in a doubly greedy manner enabling us to incorporate diversity in beam search.
+There are a number of advantages worth noting about our approach.
+By encouraging diversity between beams at each step (rather than just between highest ranked solutions like in \citet{gimpel_emnlp13}, our approach rewards each group for spending its beam budget to explore different parts of the output space rather than repeatedly chasing sub-optimal beams from prior groups.
+Furthermore, the staggered group structure enables each group beam search to be performed in parallel with a time offset.
+This parallel algorithm completes in $T + G$ time steps compared to $T\times G$ running time for a black-box approach of \citet{gimpel_emnlp13}. \\ \\ In summary, DBS is a task agnostic, doubly greedy algorithm that incorporates diversity in beam search with little memory or computational overhead.
 Moreover, as the first group is not conditioned on other groups during optimization, our method is guaranteed to be at least as good as a beam search of size $B/G$.